5 simple tips for golden hour photography

 If you get set up and you’re lucky enough to get great shots straight away, don’t head straight home.
 Stick around for the full hour; the light will change dramatically.

 At the times closest to sunrise and sunset your scene will be very dark and you might be tempted to wait a while (or pack up), but there will be colours and textures at this time that you might not get at other times.
-It would be a shame to miss out, so set up your camera on a nice sturdy tripod, set the ISO as low as you can, and use a long exposure.
+It would be a shame to miss out, so set up your camera on a nice sturdy tripod (we like this lightweight Manfrotto tripod), set the ISO as low as you can, and use a long exposure.

 In the softer dusk or dawn light it may seem that contrast between light and dark isn’t so great, but there will still be a huge difference.
 This is particularly important if you want to capture that gorgeous sky whilst still getting detail the foreground.